syndesi-project/Syndesi/Notes.md

 - adapter : the low-level implementation of the physical/network layers, like IP, Serial, etc...
 - protocol : Implementation of the transport up to application layers, like Profinet, SDP, SCPI, Telnet, Modbus, HTTP or Raw
 - driver(s) : Device specific or application specific (testbenches) classes, these classe can be user-defined and may contain information on how a particular device works.
 In the case of a testbench driver, multiple devices (drivers) can be passed as arguments to run the testbench

+## Notes 28.05.2023

+It is possible to install multiple packages with the same base name.
+Thus having two repository, one for Syndesi (the core) and of for the drivers is possible.
+One will provide ``syndesi.drivers`` the other will provide ``syndesi.whatever``.
+This allows the drivers to have their own repo (like nixpkgs)